goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 3.13 Avoid effects outside of functions

-**TL;DR:** Avoid putting code with effects like network or DB calls outside of functions.
+**אמ;לק:** Avoid putting code with effects like network or DB calls outside of functions.
 Such a code will be executed immediately when another file requires the file.
 This 'floating' code might get executed when the underlying system is not ready yet.
 It also comes with a performance penalty even when this module's functions will finally not be used in runtime.
 Last, mocking these DB/network calls for testing is harder outside of functions.
 Instead, put this code inside functions that should get called explicitly.
 If some DB/network code must get executed right when the module loads, consider using the factory or revealing module patterns

 **Otherwise:** A typical web framework sets error handler, environment variables and monitoring.
 When DB/network calls are made before the web framework is initialized, they won't be monitored or fail due to a lack of configuration data